ngneat/spectator/README.md

 expect('.zippy__content').toHaveClass(['class-b', 'class-a'], { strict: false });

 // Note that toHaveText only looks for the existence of a string, not if the string is exactly the same.
 If you want to verify that the string is completely the same, use toHaveExactText.
+// Note that if you want to verify that the string is completely the same, but trimmed first, use toHaveExactTrimmedText.
 // Note that if you pass multiple values, Spectator checks the text of each array element against the index of the element found. expect('.zippy__content').toHaveText('Content');
 expect('.zippy__content').toHaveText(['Content A', 'Content B']);